 |Monterey Bay||1000 feet||Within four prescribed zones as defined in sanctuary regulations at 15 CFR Part 922.132(a)(6)|

-In addition to the requirements found in Instructions for Submitting Applications for National Marine Sanctuary Permits and Authorizations, any permit application submitted requesting overflight of aircraft in the Channel Islands, Gulf of the Farallones, Monterey Bay, or Olympic Coast national marine sanctuaries must include the following additional information:
+In addition to the requirements found in Instructions for Submitting Applications for National Marine Sanctuary Permits and Authorizations, any permit application submitted requesting overflight of aircraft in the Channel Islands, Greater Farallones, Monterey Bay, or Olympic Coast national marine sanctuaries must include the following additional information:

 In Section E of the permit application, include the following:

-- A description of why it is preferable that the low-altitude overflight occur within an overflight restriction zone(s) of the sanctuary;
+- A description of why it is preferable that the low-altitude overflight occur within a NOAA regulated overflight zone(s);

 - The intended start date, frequency, anticipated duration, and hours of flight operations;